daisynyj/DataIntensive/project0.md

 Scale worker nodes based on compute requirements.
 Cluster nodes automatically recover upon failure.
 Have Oracle manage the cluster for you, or manage it yourself with easy-to-use tooling.
 Single-click patching and upgrades.
-Leverage Oracle Compute Cloud Service°Øs security lists and rules for flexible enterprise-grade security.
+Leverage Oracle Compute Cloud Service‚Äôs security lists and rules for flexible enterprise-grade security.
 Seamlessly integrate with other Oracle services using big data connectors.
 Reference:
 https://cloud.oracle.com/bigdata

 Oracle Coherence
 Oracle Coherence is the industry leading in-memory data grid solution that enables organizations to predictably scale mission-critical applications by providing fast access to frequently used data.
-As data volumes and customer expectations increase, driven by the °∞internet of things°±, social, mobile, cloud and always-connected devices, so does the need to handle more data in real-time, offload over-burdened shared data services and provide availability guarantees.
+As data volumes and customer expectations increase, driven by the ‚Äúinternet of things‚Äù, social, mobile, cloud and always-connected devices, so does the need to handle more data in real-time, offload over-burdened shared data services and provide availability guarantees.
 Weakness:
 The coherence cache implementation is done in Java.
 There are however also drawbacks in particular when it relates to handling large amounts of data with predictable response time.
 It is difficult to configure Java garbage collection in order to get good and predictable performance and to avoid time-outs, how many instances one should run each server to avoid to large heap sizes with long GC pauses etc etc.
 Another weakness is the support for distributed transactions that is not fully implemented for the cache topology "near cache".
 This is better supported in some other NOSQL products.
-Another problem is that, in real world use cases, °Æget°Ø and °Æput°Ø are not enough.
-Users inevitably evolve more complex access patterns that necessitate the use of queries and queries don°Øt scale in the same way.When Coherence executes a query, that query cannot leverage the hashing algorithm used to partition data.
+Another problem is that, in real world use cases, ‚Äòget‚Äô and ‚Äòput‚Äô are not enough.
+Users inevitably evolve more complex access patterns that necessitate the use of queries and queries don‚Äôt scale in the same way.When Coherence executes a query, that query cannot leverage the hashing algorithm used to partition data.
 Thus the query must be sent to all nodes in the cluster.
 In addition, configuring a second backup provides no extra guarantee that the second backup will be held on a different machine to the first, hence loss of two machines may still cause data loss (but the probability of this has been reduced)."
 Reference:
 http://www.oracle.com/technetwork/middleware/coherence/overview/index.html